 Over time, the person becomes accustomed to the discomfort and the obsession becomes less intense.
 This treatment is difficult in that the person has to face their fears, but it is effective with almost 75% of people no longer qualifying for this disorder following treatment.

 Our goal is to make the treatment work as quickly as possible, so that people can live their life to the fullest as quickly as possible.
-All of our therapists are extensively trained and continuously educated.

 We break the mold of traditional therapy by getting out of the office and into the situations that cause anxiety.
 We do all of this in a caring manner with high expectations for change.